Back Pain Causes Anger – Don't Let It Ruin Your Close Relationships

 As people with chronic pain we are more in danger of becoming angry than others.

-Because being in pain makes you feel frustrated and causes anger.
+Because being in constant pain can make you feel frustrated and this causes anger.

-And outwardly expressing this anger or holding it in only increases pain levels and can alienate your family and friends.
+And outwardly expressing this anger or holding it in increases your pain levels and can alienate your family and friends.

 Leaving you without a support network which is vital for your well-being.

-However through good communication and by including them in your pain battle you can make it easier for them to support you.
+And also learn to communicate with and include your loved ones in your pain battle so you can make it easier for them to support you.